spatie/laravel-data/docs/getting-started/quickstart.md

 The data object is smart enough to convert an array of posts into a data collection of post data.
 Mapping data coming from the frontend was never that easy!

 You can do a lot more with data collections.
-Read more about it (here)[URLTODO].
+Read more about it [here](/docs/laravel-data/v1/as-a-data-transfer-object/collections).

 We've been creating many data objects from all sorts of values, time to change course and go the other way around and start transforming data objects into arrays.